Luis Garcia Player Props: Nationals vs. Padres

 Luis Garcia At The Plate

-- In 23 games this year (34.3%), Garcia has picked up an RBI, and in seven of those games (10.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 33.8% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.